Differentials and distances in probabilistic coherence spaces: Probabilistic coherence spaces (PCS)

 \section{Probabilistic coherence spaces (PCS)}

-For the general theory of PCSs we refer to~\cite{DanosEhrhard08,EhrhardPaganiTasson18}.
-We recall briefly the basic definitions and provide a proof of a (folklore) characterization of these objects.
-PCSs are particular cones (a notion borrowed from~\cite{Selinger04}) as we used them in~\cite{EhrhardPaganiTasson18}, so we start with a few words about these more general structures to which we plan to extend the constructions of this paper.
+For the general theory of PCSs we refer to~\cite{DanosEhrhard08,EhrhardPaganiTasson18} where the reader will find a more detailed presentation, including motivating examples.
+Here, we recall only the basic definitions and provide a characterization of these objects.
+So this section should not be considered as an introduction to PCSs: for such an introduction the reader is advised to have a look at the articles mentioned above.
+PCSs are particular \emph{positive cones}, a notion borrowed from~\cite{Selinger04}) that we used in~\cite{EhrhardPaganiTasson18} to extend the probabilistic semantics of PCS to continuous data-types such as the real line.